-Many of our customers wish to sell their games in retail shops, but to do so they must have a bar code on the packaging.
+Many of our customers wish to sell their games in retail shops, but to do so they must have a barcode on the packaging.
 This is actually a relatively easy process, but if you haven’t done it before, it can feel daunting.
 To help you out we’ve decided to provide a quick tutorial on the process.

 Second, find a purveyor of bar codes.
-You could go direct to GS1 (the administrators of UPC bar codes) and buy your bar codes, but that will cost you $750 up front and $250 per year.
-Instead, there are lots of internet retailers that buy bulk codes from GS1 and then resell them to you one at a time.
+You could go direct to GS1 (the administrators of UPC bar codes) and buy your bar codes.
+You can get a single GS1 US GTIN or UPC for $30 and with no renewal fee.
+There are also lots of internet retailers that buy bulk codes from GS1 and then resell them to you one at a time.
 Search “UPC bar code” on your favorite search engine and you’ll find plenty.
-Beware though, you want to make sure that the bar codes are GS1 certified, and also that they’re approved for use at major retailers like Amazon and Walmart.
+Beware though, you'll want to make sure that the bar codes are GS1 certified, and also that they’re approved for use at major retailers like Amazon and Walmart.

-Third, once you’ve purchased a bar code from a reputable purveyor, they will provide you with high resolution bar code images.
+Third, once you’ve purchased a bar code from a reputable purveyor, they will provide you with high-resolution bar code images.
 The good places will provide you with both bitmap images (JPEG/PNG) and vector (EPS/SVG).
 Download those images and keep them in a safe place that is backed up.
 Also make sure that you keep track of which bar code goes with which product, as you cannot reuse a bar code.
-Even if you have a variant of the same product (like a deluxe edition) it needs it’s own unique bar code.
+Even if you have a variant of the same product (like a deluxe edition) it needs it’s own unique barcode.

-Fourth, create a white space on your packaging and place the bar code in it.
-Be sure to leave a white margin all the way around the bar code.
-Ideally that margin should be at least 0.125 inches (38 pixels).
-The bar code itself should not be warped in any way, and should ideally be 1.469 inches (441 pixels) wide and 1.02 inches (306 pixels) tall.
+Fourth, create a white space on your packaging and place the barcode in it.
+Be sure to leave a white margin all the way around the barcode.
+Ideally, that margin should be at least 0.125 inches (38 pixels).
+The barcode itself should not be warped in any way, and should ideally be 1.469 inches (441 pixels) wide and 1.02 inches (306 pixels) tall.